Skip to content

 Current pruning is block-history pruning through retain_height.

-• the current LMDB application state remains available
+• current LMDB application state remains available

 • historical local replay/reindex depends on retained block history